nextcloud/documentation/admin_manual/installation/nginx_configuration.rst

     # Disable gzip to avoid the removal of the ETag header
     gzip off;

+    # Uncomment if your server is build with the ngx_pagespeed module
+    # This module is currently not supported.
+    #pagespeed off;

     rewrite ^/caldav(.*)$ /remote.php/caldav$1 redirect;
     rewrite ^/carddav(.*)$ /remote.php/carddav$1 redirect;
     rewrite ^/webdav(.*)$ /remote.php/webdav$1 redirect;